The logo of Wynncraft's main mod

 Is Modding Safe?

 Having said that, there are many checks in place to prevent that from happening.
-If you use open source software with large userbases, regardless of the 3rd party themselves, thousands of users have had time to run the application and look for abnormalities.
-Moreover, technical users have had a chance to look at the code themselves, further ensuring nothing suspicious is occuring.
+If you use open-source software with large userbases, regardless of the 3rd party themselves, thousands of users have had time to run the application and look for abnormalities.
+Moreover, technical users have had a chance to look at the code themselves, further ensuring nothing suspicious is occurring.
 There is still a risk, but it is thoroughly mitigated.

 Another mitigation of risk happens when one uses software that has been uploaded to large moderated platforms (such as modrinth and curseforge).
 In addition to the checks above, these platforms use automated and manual tools to review the submitted code as to make sure it isn’t doing anything it shouldn’t be doing.
 Again, there is still risk, but this mitigates it further.